Search for higgsinos in compressed mass spectra using low-momentum tracks in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Event selection

-After the kinematic event selections are applied, preselections listed in Table~\ref{tab:trksel_1L1T} are applied to tracks to identify the candidates for the lepton-track.
+After the kinematic event selections are applied, preselection criteria listed in Table~\ref{tab:trksel_1L1T} are applied to tracks to identify the candidates for the lepton-track.
 The charge of the track is required to be the opposite of that of the lepton, as they are expected to originate from $Z^{*}$ decay.
-The \pt and $|\eta|$ requirements on the track follow the requirements of the low-\pt lepton-track identification methods described in Section~\ref{sec:reconstruction}.
+The \pt and $|\eta|$ requirements on the track follow the requirements of the low-\pt lepton-track identification methods described in Section~\ref{sec:lowPT_ID}.
 The tracks are also required to be prompt with upper bounds on $|z_0\sin\theta|$ and $|d_0|$.
-The upper bound on $\pt^{\textrm{cone}30}$ variable requires the tracks to have little surrounding activity excluding the lepton.
-The invariant mass $m(Z^{*})$ reconstructed from the lepton and the candidate lepton-track is required to be smaller than 5~\GeV, excluding 3.0--3.2~\GeV to veto $J/\psi$ mass resonances.
+The upper bound on $\pt^{\textrm{cone}30}$ requires there to be little activity surrounding the track, where the tight lepton is excluded from the determination of this variable in order to retain signal efficiency.
+The invariant mass $m(Z^{*})$ reconstructed from the lepton and the candidate lepton-track is required to be smaller than 5~\GeV and outside the range 3.0--3.2~\GeV, where the latter requirement vetoes $J/\psi$ mass resonances.
 Contributions from other SM resonances are found to be negligible in the selected range of $m(Z^{*})$.
-As the SUSY system is boosted, the lepton and the lepton-track are expected to be close to each other.
-Thus, $\Delta R(\ell,\textrm{trk})$ in $[0.1, 1.4]$ is required; the upper bound is set to 1.4 to veto most background tracks, while the lower bound is set to 0.1 to veto nearby tracks associated with the lepton.
-Requirements on the impact parameter differences between the lepton and the lepton-track are imposed to further suppress background tracks, as specified in Table~\ref{tab:trksel_1L1T}.
+As the SUSY system is boosted, the lepton and the lepton-track have trajectories that are increasingly collinear.
+Thus, $\Delta R(\boldsymbol{\ell},\mathbf{trk})$ in $[0.1, 1.4]$ is required; the upper bound is set to 1.4 to veto most background tracks, while the lower bound is set to 0.1 to veto tracks from photon conversions nearby the lepton.
+Upper thresholds on the impact parameter differences between the lepton and the lepton-track are optimised to further suppress background tracks, as specified in Table~\ref{tab:trksel_1L1T}, where the requirements are looser for the electron channel to accommodate effects from bremsstrahlung.